-The 1811 vintage was exceptional in many European wine-growing regions and is considered the best of the previous three centuries.
-Among other things the red wines of Château Lafite-Rothschild (at that time Château Lafite) and Château d'Yquem, a Riesling from the Bassermann-Jordan winery as well as Tokajer in general are called.
-Wines of this vintage are also known as "Napoleon wine", because the Emperor Napoleon (1769-1821) had reached the peak of his fame at that time.
+The 1811 vintage was exceptional in many European wine-growing regions and is considered the best of the past three centuries before.
+Among others, the red wines of Château Lafite-Rothschild (then Château Lafite) and Château d'Yquem, a Riesling from the Bassermann-Jordan winery and Tokay in general are mentioned.
+Wines from this vintage are also called "Napoleon wine" because the Emperor Napoleon (1769-1821) was at the peak of his fame at the time.
 His son Napoleon II was also born in this year.
 A Château d'Yquem of this vintage sold for € 85,000 in 2011 and is one of the most expensive wines in the world.
-The wines from the year were also titled century wines.
-The name comet wine was coined in the vernacular because a comet discovered by Honoré Flaugergues (1755-1830) appeared, one of the three largest comets ever sighted; its tail length was well over 100 million kilometres.
-The comet was said to have had an influence on the outstanding quality of the wine.
+The wines from that year were also dubbed the wines of the century.
+The name Comet Wine was popularly coined because of the appearance of a comet discovered by Honoré Flaugergues (1755-1830), which was one of the three largest ever sighted; its tail length was well over 100 million kilometres.
+The comet was said to have an influence on the outstanding quality of wine.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW

 Domäne Wachau (Wachau)